 I create experiences that help people slow down and reconnect through:

-Curated weekends designed to restore, inspire, and gently reorient you toward intentional rhythms.
+Seasonal, small-group retreats designed to restore, inspire, and gently reorient you toward intentional rhythms.